-At the close of school, all students exit from the front of the Mason Building and report to their designated area.
+At the close of school, all students are called by name to exit from the front of the Mason Building and efficiently enter their vehicle picking them up..
 A teacher may request identification before allowing a student to leave in a vehicle or with a driver who is not recognized.